ComicScrip/reactive-records/README.md

 ```ts
 const album = albumCollection.set({ name: "The Velvet Underground and Nico" })
 ```
-Let's programm two reactions to see what's going on as we do the operations :
+Let's program two reactions to see what's going on as we do the operations :

 ```ts
 reaction(